dpscience/DLTPulseGenerator/README.md

 int main() {
   printf("let's go ...\n\n");

-  /* 1a. define your virtual setup and spectrum to be simulated */ DLTSetup setup                     = DLTSetup_DEMO;
+  /* 1a. define your virtual setup and desired spectrum to be simulated */

+  DLTSetup setup                     = DLTSetup_DEMO;
   DLTPulse pulse                     = DLTPulse_DEMO;
   DLTPHS phs                         = DLTPHS_DEMO;
   DLTSimulationInput simulationInput = DLTSimulationInput_DEMO;

-  /* 1b. set the trigger-levels for both detector branches A and B: */ const double triggerA_in_mV = 50.0;
+  /* 1b. set the trigger-levels for both detector branches A and B */

+  const double triggerA_in_mV = 50.0;
   const double triggerB_in_mV = 50.0;

-  /* 2. create to an instance of DLTPulseGenerator class and pass your setup information and simulation input */ DLTPulseGenerator *pulseGenerator = new DLTPulseGenerator(simulationInput, phs, setup, pulse, nullptr);
+  /* 2. create an instance of DLTPulseGenerator class and pass your setup information and simulation input */

+  DLTPulseGenerator *pulseGenerator = new DLTPulseGenerator(simulationInput, phs, setup, pulse, nullptr);

-  /* pulses to be manipulated by calling 'emitPulses(..)' */ DLTPulseF pulseA, pulseB;
+  /* pulses to be manipulated by calling 'emitPulses(..)' */

+  DLTPulseF pulseA, pulseB;

   forever {
     /* receive the pulses */

-    if ( pulseGenerator->emitPulses(&pulseA, &pulseB, triggerA_in_mV, triggerB_in_mV) ) {
+    if (pulseGenerator->emitPulses(&pulseA, &pulseB, triggerA_in_mV, triggerB_in_mV)) {

-      /* now its your turn ... use the generated pulses for whatever purposes ... for example */
+      /* now its your turn ... use the generated pulses for whatever purposes ... for example ... */

       /* const double timingA = determineCFTiming(pulseA, level=50.);
 	 const double timingB = determineCFTiming(pulseB, level=50.);

 	 const double lifetime = calcTimeDifference(timingA, timingB);

-	 ... generate the lifetime spectrum ... */
+	 ... add to the lifetime spectrum ... */
     }
     else
       break;